arpitbbhayani/articles/blogs/i-changed-my-python.md

 ```

 # Challenges
-As soon as I had everything I required, I started making changes and once I was done, I ran `make` to create my new Python build and to my surprise, the code wouldn't build.
+As soon as I had everything I required, I started making changes and once I was done, I ran `make` to create my new python build and to my surprise, the code wouldn't build.
 It turned out that the function where I made the changes was called during build and initialization phases and due to my randomness now things started breaking due to __Segmentation Faults__ that it got when the function which was expected to add two numbers is now subtracting, multiplying, dividing at random.

 To fix this issue I had to ensure that the randomness that I was adding should be added only when the operation is asked from an interactive shell and should do usual addition when called from any other source.
 Hence I traced the function that gets called during interactive shell, `PyRun_InteractiveLoopFlags`, and made changes to pass a flag called `source` to all the functions till my trail reaches the opcode evaluation flow.
 Once I had this `source` field in place, everything worked like a charm and I was able to randomly do subtraction, multiplication, division and power during addition.